8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 Pattern 3: Add Upstrokes on beats 2 and 4

-For our next pattern, we will add upstrokes on beats 2 &4.
-This now gives you two down strokes and two down/up strokes within each bar.
+In our next pattern, we add upstrokes on beats 2 &4.
+This now gives you two downstrokes and two down/up strokes within each bar.
 The pattern looks like this in 4/4.

 Try strumming the pattern slowly in 4/4 time.
 Use the following chord progression: G, Em, G, Em